-If, however, you take away your ability to change the trust and name a Trustee who is unrelated to the Beneficiary, you have given up a substantial amount of control over the trust.
-Under these circumstances the government acknowledges you have divested yourself of enough power to grant the Beneficiaries of the trust certain benefits.
+If, however, you take away your ability to change the trust and name a trustee who is unrelated to the beneficiary, you have given up a substantial amount of control over the trust.
+Under these circumstances the government acknowledges you have divested yourself of enough power to grant the beneficiaries of the trust certain benefits.

-The Only Benefits of Irrevocable Trusts
+The Good: The Only Benefits Irrevocable Trusts Offer

-The Many Negatives of Irrevocable Trusts
+The Bad: The Many Negatives of Irrevocable Trusts

-If you do not plan on qualifying for Medicaid (Medicaid benefits are not particularly lavish) there is no reason to have the majority of your assets transferred to an irrevocable trust and controlled by a Trustee who may deny you use of the funds in the trust.
+If you do not plan on qualifying for Medicaid (Medicaid benefits are not particularly lavish) there is no reason to have the majority of your assets transferred to an irrevocable trust and controlled by a trustee who may deny you use of the funds in the trust.
 Plus, you are usually limited to receiving income from Medicaid trusts and cannot withdraw principal, so if you do not end up receiving Medicaid your principal is nonetheless locked up.

-An irrevocable trust may protect your assets, but a court can reclaim these assets when it feels you unjustly transferred funds to the trust in contemplation of a lawsuit.
+An irrevocable trust may protect your assets from creditors, but a court can reclaim these assets when it feels you unjustly transferred funds to the trust in contemplation of a lawsuit.
 Most states require that funds be owned by the trust for one or two years prior to their being protected, so assets placed in an asset protection trust may not qualify for protection from recent accidents.
 And you don’t need an irrevocable trust to protect your beneficiaries from their creditors, since a carefully drafted revocable trust protects every beneficiary except you and your spouse (and even then, in certain circumstances your spouse may be protected by a revocable trust).
 Plus, these trusts usually require an independent individual located in the administering state to manage trust assets.
 If you sense there is little chance of you being sued, or that the person you would name as trustee is less responsible than you, asset protection trusts may not be a good option.

 If you’re thinking about an irrevocable trust to avoid probate and protect your privacy, you could probably be just as well-served with a revocable trust instead.
 Since trusts act as a substitute to wills, all trusts avoid probate unless the will “pours-over” to the trust, since the court needs to know who the ultimate recipient is under the will.
 So almost all revocable trusts avoid probate.
 Ditto regarding privacy: Revocable trusts are just as private as irrevocable trusts.

-Possibly the Biggest Negative of Irrevocable Trusts
+The Ugly: Possibly the Biggest Negative of Irrevocable Trusts

 Never forget that you lose control of property transferred to an irrevocable trust.

 Has your youngest child ticked you off?
-Too bad, he is permanently a Beneficiary.
+Too bad, he is permanently a beneficiary.

-Want to receive more trust income, or want your Trustee to sell your current house and upgrade to a larger one?
-Hope you’re on good terms with them: You are not the Trustee, and he or she is the person who gets to decide what happens to trust property.
+Want to receive more trust income, or want your trustee to sell your current house and upgrade to a larger one?
+Hope you’re on good terms with them: You are not the trustee, and he or she is the person who gets to decide what happens to trust property.